Money&Co. matches businesses seeking loans with people looking to raise capital and support British business.

-Businesses apply for loans from Money&Co.
-It's quick to fill in the simple application form.
+Apply for your loan from Money&Co by filling in the simple application form.
 You pay £50 to submit your application.
-We take £50 off your arrangement fee if the loan completes.

 We check your business's finances.
 If we approve your application, we'll give your business a risk rating (A+, A, B+, B or C+).
 A+ denotes the lowest risk.
 The lower your risk, the lower your interest rate is likely to be.

 In the auction, lenders decide which businesses they want to lend to and at what interest rate.
 The minimum they can lend is £10.
 If a loan reaches 100% funding, further bids will knock out higher interest rates, lowering the overall cost of the loan.

 When the auction closes, you decide whether or not to accept the offer.
 Only 100%-funded loans receive an offer.
 There's an arrangement fee of 1.5-5% (variable according to the amount loaned, length of the loan, etc.).
 See FAQs for more details.

 Having achieved A-grade status as a result of Money&Co.'s rigorous credit analysis, Mar-Key is seeking £850,000 to facilitate long-term growth and gain more contracts with Blue Chip companies.

 "Mar-Key Group is a manufacturer and installer of large structure Marquees for major events, weddings and industrial structures.
 We also manufacture small marquees for hire or resale.
 Mar-Key is a privately owned company based in Dorset and has current contracts worth £2.1 million per annum most of which are for between 3-5 years.